oceanprotocol/pdr-web/resources/terms.md

 **3.3**    Transactions that take place on the Predictoor Portal are managed and confirmed via the Oasis blockchain.
 Your wallet public address will be made publicly visible whenever you engage in a transaction on the Predictoor Portal.

-**3.4**    We neither own nor control MetaMask, Coinbase, Celr, Google Chrome, the Oasis network, or any other third parties site, product, or service that you might access, visit, or use for the purpose of enabling you to use the various features of the Predictoor Stack.
+**3.4**    We neither own nor control MetaMask, Coinbase, Celr, Google Chrome, the Oasis network, or any other third parties site, product, or service that you might access, visit, or use for the purpose of enabling you to use the various features of the Predictoor Portal.
 We will not be liable for the acts or omissions of any such third parties, nor will we be liable for any damage that you may suffer as a result of your transactions or any other interaction with any such third parties.

 **3.5**    We use the minimum amount of cookies and similar tracking technologies to track the activity on our websites and hold certain information.
 Cookies are files with a small amount of data which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyze our services.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our services.